ten-protocol/go-ten/design/fast_finality.md

   `Designs considering for preventing value-extraction`, below)
 * How do we ensure the sequencer distributes all light batches to all nodes?
 * Do the light batches need to be linked to the latest block that was fed into the enclave?
+* How do we achieve high-availability of the sequencer, both for the enclave and for the host?
+How do we prevent denial-of-service attacks on both?
+* How do we prevent attackers from "gumming up" the sequencer with random, fake light-batches?

 ## Appendices